harbour/core/extras/gfspell/README.md

 people who visit my site to be aware of the xHarbour version and how to get it...

-If you need any kind of legal document besides this e-mail, feel free to fax it to 610-409-8859 (USA #), and I'll be happy to sign it for you.
+If you need any kind of legal document besides this email, feel free to fax it to 610-409-8859 (USA #), and I'll be happy to sign it for you.
 However, as far as I am concerned,  you are free to use the library and to make it available to any xHarbour users...